SquadFM/Squad-Field-Manual/README.md

 - If you're a new player **WELCOME TO SQUAD!** We're glad that you're here!
 - If you're a vet **THANK YOU FOR YOUR SERVICE** and for making Squad a great game.
 - This guide contains the collected wisdom of many experienced Squad players from various sources.
 Their contributions are often copy-pasted into this guide.
 If you find content in this guide that you wrote I want to say "Thank you" for sharing your wisdom on the Squad Wiki, Reddit, in various manuals and strategy guides, the old Squad forum (offline now), Steam, YouTube, and other sources.
 You can find a list of most sources under ([Sources and Resources](#sources-and-resources)).
-- You can contribute to this guide on [Github](https://github.com/SquadFM/Squad-Field-Manual) or [Reddit](https://old.reddit.com/r/joinsquad/comments/m2rzjj/squad_field_manual_available_now/)
+- You can contribute to this guide on [Github](https://github.com/SquadFM/Squad-Field-Manual) or [Reddit](https://old.reddit.com/r/joinsquad/comments/m2rzjj/squad_field_manual_available_now/).
+You can also send me a message on Steam (see below).
 - If you want to say "hi" my Squad in-game name is Munster.
 [Add me on Steam](https://steamcommunity.com/id/Munster101/).
+- To save this manual, right click on this page in your browser and click on "Save Page As" to save this page as an .html file.
+You can also [download the complete Github repo](https://github.com/SquadFM/Squad-Field-Manual/archive/refs/heads/main.zip).
+The .zip file contains this manual as a text file.
+Links won't work unless you use a markdown editor with live-view.
+- **Tell someone about this manual.** Let's help others and improve this community.
-- This guide was last updated on March 18, 2021.
+- This guide was last updated on March 22, 2021.

 # NEW PLAYERS PLEASE READ